btashii/Website-Portfolio/README.md

 # Website.Portfolio

 This is the code for my website portfolio!
-You can view the website through this linK: https://brandontashi.netlify.app/
+You can view the website through this link: https://brandontashi.netlify.app/